JJablon/Packer/README.md

 - user provides the path to files by a convenient windows forms GUI
 - program analyses the files and divides it to fit the size of a disc best
-- with a single click it generates a rar archive in desired location
+- with a single click it generates a gzip archive in desired location

 ### Main features ###

 * fully-automated behavior - just choose a directory and watch it divide into pieces!
 * generating logs with lists of files - you always know where to find your file
-* multithreading - program creates a number of simultaneous background workers, so the system can asssign them to multiple threads and cores, which works fantastic in reality
+* multithreading - program creates a number of simultaneous background workers, so the system can assign them to multiple threads and cores, which works fantastic in reality
 * user-friendly Graphic Interface
 * intuitive, simple setup